iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 4 reviews"/>
 </p>

+> Please add an option for unlimited data usage, i have an unlimited plan with a Samsung fold 2nd gen and would like more of its power to be used for a good cause<br> :date: __2021-02-05 20:49:42__

+> App is good but could be better.
+The platform & institutions could take cues from BOINC's Android app's advance settings & notifications feature.
+Also, as others have mentioned, you need to keep the calculations coming at a steady rate or at least inform users if there will be a slow down.
+BOINC institutions do this - they inform users if there will be a pause for maintenance or other reasons.<br> :date: __2021-01-31 01:53:28__

 > The apps really good..
 Provides details and sources for the research you're helping with.
 Tells you the amount of time spent and problems your phone has solved.
 Best part is that it only works when plugged-in.
 So you don't have to worry about it draining your battery.
 The only drawback is that it kinda heats up the phone.
 But hey, your phone is helping humanity solve important issues without you having to anything...
 So pretty much a win-win.<br> :date: __2021-01-29 14:56:43__